 With a name that oozes power and strength, Stark is pursuing a vision to create a “stark” difference in the world of software development by helping companies make their products more accessible.

-Inspired by Game of Thrones and the word “stark” in German that means “strong”, the New York-based company cherishes an ambition to “become the Grammarly for accessibility in software” and has so far earned the trust of more than 300,000 designers, developers, and product managers around the globe.
+Inspired by Game of Thrones and the word “stark” in German that means “strong”, the company cherishes an ambition to “become the Grammarly for accessibility in software” and has so far earned the trust of more than 300,000 designers, developers, and product managers around the globe.

 “As a child, I was always drawing, always coloring.
 I was very design-driven and was a computer nerd at the same time despite not having a computer at home,” Stark’s co-founder and CEO Cat Noone told 150sec in an interview, her eyes sparkling with a smile as vivid as the brightest colors in a pencil box.